 The need to generate discrete representations of continuous geometry for computational, imaging and other purposes is widespread, and has generated substantial amount of literature in surface polygonization, meshing, and, more recently, remeshing.
-For implicit surfaces, seminal work is reviewed in [6].
-A good example of this early work is the Marching Cubes algorithm [19, 22], which samples functions at a grid of fixed resolution, and uses a table of possible configurations of range signs to create a triangulated surface out of those samples.
-The main strengths of Marching Cubes are its generality, simplicity and robustness, which have made it one of the most used meshing algorithms in practice (e.g., 3D photography [18]).
-The main problem with Marching Cubes is the inherent
+For implicit surfaces, seminal work is reviewed in [Blo97].
+A good example of this early work is the Marching Cubes algorithm [LC87, NH91], which samples functions on a grid of fixed resolution, and uses a table of possible configurations of range signs to create a triangulated surface from those samples.
+The main strengths of Marching Cubes are its generality, simplicity and robustness, which have made it one of the most used meshing algorithms in practice (e.g., 3D photography [LPC\00]).
+The main problem with Marching Cubes is the inherent bias caused by placing vertices on all intersections between grid edges and the surface.
+This also implies that the sampling density is proportional to the grid resolution, and not to any intrinsic surface properties.
+Meshes from Marching Cubes are typically over-tessellated, and contain many bad triangles.